majsmith858/war-cards/README.md

 # war-cards
 The project implements one round of the card game War using the API found at deckofcardsapi.com.
+This project was written in django 4.0 to demonstrate api calls from an external source

 ## How To Use